 The Gaelic language skills of our workforce have been audited.
 This gives us a basis for growth.

-North Ayrshire Council’s Gaelic Language Plan was approved by Bòrd na Gàidhlig on 12 June 2014 and is currently being refreshed.
+The refresh of our first Gaelic Language Plan was approved by Bòrd na Gàidhlig on 11 September 2019.

 North Ayrshire Council Gaelic Language Plan 2019 - 2024 (PDF, 380kb)